nah353/cs305_module5/README.md

-# MovieCataloger
+# FavoriteMovieCataloger

-Welcome to MovieCataloger! 🎬 This project allows users to catalog and share their favorite movies with the community.
+Welcome to FavoriteMovieCataloger!
+This project allows users to catalog and share their favorite movies with the community.

 ## Table of Contents